Why is talking so difficult when we’re in a heightened state?

-HUMMING/WHISTLING – These create melody which activate the limbic system in a way that allows us to release emotion – as opposed to becoming flooded by it.
-Plus they activate the vagus nerve, and are a form of controlled breathing.
+HUMMING/WHISTLING – These create melody which activates the limbic system in a way that allows us to release emotion – as opposed to becoming flooded by it.
+Plus they activate the vagus nerve and are a form of controlled breathing.

 When we personally focus on ‘Regulation before Connection before Communication’ and when mainstream media begin educating the Western world about supporting the emotional brain before trying to utilise cognitive brain I am CONVINCED we can change the collective narrative around anxiety and mental health.

 “Being able to feel safe with other people is probably